A Parallel Batch-Dynamic Data Structure for the Closest Pair Problem: Review of the Sparse Partition Data Structure

 \subsection{A Grid-Based Implementation of Sparse Partition}

-We now describe Golin et al.'s grid-based implementation of the sparse partition.
-There are $L$ levels of the sparse partition, and we refer to each as \defn{level $i$} ($1\leq i\leq L$).
-We maintain each level using a grid data structure, which is similar to many closest pair algorithms (e.g.,~\cite{rabin1976probabilistic,golin1992simple, khuller1995simple, golin1998randomized}).
+We now describe Golin et al.'s implementation of the sparse partition.
+There are $L$ levels of the sparse partition, and we refer to each as \defn{level $i$} for $1\leq i\leq L$.
+We maintain each level using a grid data structure, similar to many closest pair algorithms (e.g.,~\cite{rabin1976probabilistic,golin1992simple, khuller1995simple, golin1998randomized}).